Putting SHEQ at the heart of our commitment to continuous improvement

 SHEQ is a critical element of operational best practice for both BES and our clients.
 As a company that designs and delivers critical projects, often in live environments, our commitment is to ensure safety is achieved by choice, not by chance.

-The role of the SHEQ department is not only focused on safety, we are also responsible for environmental best practice, quality assurance and health and wellbeing.
+The role of the SHEQ department is not only focused on safety, but we are also responsible for environmental best practice, quality assurance and health and well-being.
 All these elements are essential and interconnected aspects of both our operational management and our company culture.
 We strive for continuous improvement and achievement beyond our clients’ expectations.

 Safety